 Valentine’s Day is looming, people!
 For some, the day is anticipated with delight like a kid waiting to hear if the snow has accumulated enough to cancel school.
-For others, well, not so much–Valentine’s Day becomes one more day (but magnified) to be reminded that no one chooses you.
+For others, well, not so much–Valentine’s Day becomes one more day (but magnified) to be reminded that no one has chosen you.

 It’s like the scene in the movie “While You were Sleeping.”
 You know the line.